cybercongress/cybercongress/roadmap.md

 Idea is to create cyberFoundation based on E (Energy) token as unit of account for digital goods.

 - [ ] Whitepaper: E - unit of account for digital goods
+- [ ] Whitepaper: the foundation for future civilizations
 - [ ] Experimental Aragon modules for euler\~Foundation
   - [ ] Valuation
   - [ ] Invest